placeholder_200x200

 Classroom Highlights

-Presenting the 2nd Grade Parade of Presidents, Heritage Family Project & Feast, Chapter Books
+Presenting the 2nd Grade Parade of Historical Figures, Heritage Family Project & Feast, Chapter Books

 Events